-Confabula Rasa is a cooperative word construction and storytelling game for two to eight players featuring a deck of non-linear word fragment cards.
-You play as ghosts figuring out how you died by piecing together your fragmented memories so you can pass on to the other side.
+Confabula Rasa is a storytelling game for two to eight players featuring a deck of word fragment cards.
+You play as ghosts trying to figure out how you died so you can pass on to the other side.

-Give each player a card.
+Give each player a double-sided word fragment card.
 Place one card in the center of the table.
 Take seven of the remaining cards, shuffle them, and put them on a pile on top of the Everyone Dies! card.
+(For a shorter intro game, use three cards instead of seven).

 This is a cooperative game in which players tell a story based on the words they make with their word fragment cards.
 It’s okay if a created word is made up or spelled incorrectly - the goal is to let the story flow.
 It’s up to the player who made the word to explain it if others are unsure of the meaning.
 Embrace an improv mentality - use “yes, and” liberally with your fellow ghosts.